 b) Why is the effect of adrenaline limited to a specific cell type in an individual?
+This is because although all cells in an organism have the same genome, different cell types express different sets of genes.
+(0.5)

 c) Would you regard the adrenaline hormone mediated signaling pathway as endocrine/ apocrine/ autocrine/ juxtacrine?
 Explain why you selected this option as opposed to the others.
+Since adrenaline hormone secreted by a cell travels a distance to bind to the β -adrenergic receptor expressed by a distant target cell, it is an example of endocrine signaling.
+(1pt with 0.5 for explanation)

 d) Identify the first step in the signaling pathway where the signal starts to get amplified: Step 1/ Step 2/ Step 3/ Step 4.
+(0.5pts, no explanation needed) Note: This step involves the activated adenylate cyclase enzyme, which catalyzes the conversion of ATP to cAMP.